Cyber Insurance Against Cyberattacks on Electric Vehicle Charging Stations: Introduction

-Departing from \cite{zhang2017bi, romanosky2019content, woods2019county, maynard2015business, lau2020cybersecurity, yang2020premium, hoang2017charging}, this paper develops a cyber insurance mechanism that focuses on a specific and realistic load-altering attack vector stemming from electric vehicle charging and uses real-world charging and power grid data from Manhattan, NY.
-The paper makes the following contributions:

-\begin{enumerate} \item We develop an optimization framework to design an insurance premium with \textit{(i)} a predetermined (regulated) electricity tariff which mirrors the current practice, and \textit{(ii)} a dynamic electricity tariff settled using the Distribution Locational Marginal Price (DLMP) framework \cite{caramanis2016co}, which aims to represent electric power distribution of the future.
-The first case uses a Bi-Level (BL) game between the insurer and the EVCS, while the second one uses a Tri-Level (TL) game including the insurer, the EVCS, and the distribution system.

-\item In the case of the predetermined tariff, we derive an analytical solution determining the optimal insurance premium and analyze its dependence on external factors, i.e. EVCS attack probability, EVCS risk-attitude, and insurance profit loading factor.
-Under the DLMP tariff, we obtain a numerical solution using a computationally tractable column-and-cut (C\&CG) algorithm.

-\item In both cases, we employ a SMP informed by real-world data to estimate the probability of the attack on EVCSs.
-This allows for an accurate parameterization of unknown external factors that inform insurance decisions.
-Further, the premium optimization is robustified using Conditional-Value-At-Risk (CVaR), which internalizes a risk attitude of the EVCS.

-\item Finally, we use real-world data from Manhattan, NY to evaluate the role of cyber insurances on the financial impact of cyberattacks. \end{enumerate}
+Departing from \cite{zhang2017bi, romanosky2019content, woods2019county, maynard2015business, lau2020cybersecurity, lau2021coalitional, liu2020actuarial, yang2020premium, hoang2017charging,niyato2017cyber}, this paper develops a cyber insurance mechanism that focuses on a realistic load-altering attack vector stemming from electric vehicle charging and uses real-world charging and power grid data from Manhattan, NY.
+The paper makes four contributions: \begin{enumerate} \item It develops an optimization framework to design an insurance premium with \textit{(i)} a predetermined (regulated) electricity tariff mirroring the current practice, and \textit{(ii)} a dynamic electricity tariff settled using the Distribution Locational Marginal Price (DLMP) framework \cite{caramanis2016co} representing electric power distribution of the future.
+The first case uses a Bi-Level (BL) game between the insurer and the EVCS.
+The second one uses a Tri-Level (TL) game between the insurer, EVCS, and distribution system. \item In the case of the predetermined tariff, it derives an analytical solution determining the optimal insurance premium and analyzes its dependence on external factors, i.e., EVCS attack probability, EVCS risk-attitude, and insurance profit loading factor.
+Under the DLMP tariff, it obtains a numerical solution using a computationally tractable column-and-cut generation (C\&CG) algorithm. \item In both cases, it employs a SMP informed by real-world data to estimate the probability of attack on EVCSs.
+This can accurately parameterize the insurance decisions.
+Further, the premium optimization is made robust using Conditional-Value-At-Risk (CVaR), which internalizes a risk attitude of the EVCS. \item It uses EVCS data from Manhattan, NY to study the role of cyber insurance on financial impact of cyberattacks. \end{enumerate}